Boxborough Town Meeting

 Town Meeting is the legislative branch of town government, used to enact local laws, pass budgets and authorize spending of town money.
 The Town Meeting form of local government is only used in New England.

 The Town of Boxborough is currently governed by Open Town Meeting.
 In an Open Town Meeting, any voter registered in the town may attend, speak on the articles, and vote for or against them.
 For each Town Meeting, a Warrant is published, listing the date and time of the meeting as well as the articles that will be discussed and voted upon.
+An Archive of past Town Meeting Minutes is here.

 The responsibilities of Town Meeting are to: